Archmonger/ServeStatic/README.md

 _Production-grade static file server for Python web apps._

-_A fork of [WhiteNoise](https://github.com/evansd/whitenoise) for [ASGI support, maintenance, and feature updates](https://archmonger.github.io/ServeStatic/latest/changelog/)._
+_This project is a fork of [WhiteNoise](https://github.com/evansd/whitenoise) for [ASGI support, bug fixes, new features, and performance upgrades](https://archmonger.github.io/ServeStatic/latest/changelog/)._

 ---

-With a couple of lines of configuration `ServeStatic` allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3, or any other external service.
-This is especially useful on Heroku, OpenShift, and other PaaS providers.
+`ServeStatic` simplifies static file serving for web apps with minimal lines of configuration.
+It transforms your app into a self-contained unit, without relying on external services like nginx or Amazon S3.
+This can simplify any production deployment, but is especially useful for platforms like Heroku, OpenShift, and other PaaS providers.

-It's designed to work nicely with a CDN for high-traffic sites so you don't have to sacrifice performance to benefit from simplicity.
+It is designed to work seamlessly with CDNs to ensure high performance for traffic-intensive sites, and is compatible with any ASGI/WSGI app.
+Extra features and auto-configuration are available for [Django](https://www.djangoproject.com/) users.

-`ServeStatic` works with any ASGI or WSGI compatible app but has some special auto-configuration features for Django.
+Best practices are automatically handled by `ServeStatic`, such as:

-`ServeStatic` automatically takes care of best-practices for you, for instance:
+-   Automatically serving compressed content

--   Serving compressed content (gzip and Brotli formats, handling Accept-Encoding and Vary headers correctly)
+-   Proper handling of `Accept-Encoding` and `Vary` headers
--   Setting far-future cache headers on content which won't change
+-   Setting far-future cache headers for immutable static files.

-Worried that serving static files with Python is horribly inefficient?
-Still think you should be using Amazon S3?
-Have a look at the FAQ below.
+To get started or learn more about `ServeStatic`, visit the [documentation](https://archmonger.github.io/ServeStatic/).

 ## Frequently Asked Questions